 Pattern Cracking in Stucco

-Multiple vertical and horizontal hairline cracks that show up like a grid pattern are typically caused by the lath, which isn’t nailed on properly.
+Multiple vertical and horizontal hairline cracks that show up as a grid pattern are typically caused by the lath, which isn’t nailed on properly.
 Because the lath is loose behind the stucco, it causes the stucco to crack as time goes by.
 However, it’s essential to know that pattern cracking could also be a sign of differential settlement.

 Deep, Wide Cracks in Stucco